SwordfishBE/EasyWarden/README.md

 (WIP)
 # HarderWardens Plugin
-Wardens are harder to kill but they give much better rewards for defeating them!
+Wardens have much more health and deal more damage but they also give good rewards for defeating them!

 **INSTALATION:**